All Episodes

 But I could be wrong.

-But if it's not original, if somebody's out there just copying something, uh, then I don't consider it genuine.
+But if it's not original, if somebody's out there just copying something, then I don't consider it genuine.

 I don't consider it to come from their heart, their brain, or whatever.

-They're they're just it's this guy's a hack.
+They're just, this guy's a hack.

-He's a union guy, and Chris Christie is doing a great job, and even Democrats in New Jersey are joining with him to try to roll back some of these unreasonable aspects of contracts that unions have in the state of New Jersey.
+And even Democrats in New Jersey are joining with him to try to roll back some of these unreasonable aspects of contracts that unions have in the state of New Jersey.

-Now, I want to go back to Maxine Waters, and I want to play for you what precipitated her comment.
+I want to go back to Maxine Waters, and I want to play for you what precipitated her comment.

 Now, again, this is May 22nd, 2008.

-We're we're at or near 150 bucks a barrel for oil.
+We're at or near $150 a barrel for oil.

 That meant $4 gasoline, $4 a gallon.